mculig/TemtemTracker/Readme.md

 * frameWidthPercentage
 * frameHeightPercentage

-The application interface can be seen on the following image:
+The application interface (Tsukki theme) can be seen on the following image:

 ![Application Interface](Images/Window.png)